-As the U.S.-backed government in Bolivia unleashes a wave of political persecutions, the Trump administration remains silent
+As the U.S.-backed government in Bolivia unleashes a wave of political persecution, the Trump administration remains silent

 The U.S. government, a sharp critic of Morales, has refrained from criticizing Áñez publicly.
 In December, weeks after protesters were killed in her pacification campaigns, Trump tweeted his support for her “as she works to ensure a peaceful democratic transition through free elections.”

-The following month, Mauricio Claver-Carone, the director of Latin America policy for the White House National Security Council, traveled to Bolivia “in the name of President Trump to greet and recognize the labor of President Áñez at this moment of transition and optimism for Bolivia,” he told reporters in La Paz.
+The following month, Mauricio Claver-Carone, the director of Latin America policy for the National Security Council, traveled to Bolivia “in the name of President Trump to greet and recognize the labor of President Áñez at this moment of transition and optimism for Bolivia,” he told reporters in La Paz.

-A senior State Department official, asked why the United States had refrained from addressing alleged abuses by the Áñez government, said “our message has been consistent all the way through to all actors, that they need to be able to create a framework of impartiality. … That goes for every actor in the system, including the transitional authorities.”
+A senior State Department official, asked why the United States had refrained from addressing alleged abuses by the Áñez government, said that “our message has been consistent all the way through to all actors, that they need to be able to create a framework of impartiality. . . .
+That goes for every actor in the system, including the transitional authorities.”

 Morales, Bolivia’s president for more than 13 years, resigned Nov.
-10 after the OAS issued its preliminary report on the election and Bolivia’s military and national police withdrew their support of him.
+10 after the OAS issued its preliminary report on the election and Bolivia’s military and national police withdrew their support for him.
 Confusion reigned as the senior socialists next in line for the presidency followed him out the door.

 Catholic Church leaders called an emergency meeting with Bolivian officials and dignitaries from the European Union and Brazil, according to Waldo Albarracín, a prominent anti-Morales human rights activist who attended.
 That night, he said, Morales supporters attacked and burned his home.